Daniel J. Frey

 A smile that's more powerful and does more good than any rhetoric could do.

-We demonstrate through the actions of our life, of our community that we are happy.
+We demonstrate through the actions of our lives and our community that we are happy.

 We grow…